OWASP Top 10

 How Do I Complete OWASP Certification?

 As noted by the OWASP website, the organization does not offer any formal certification options.
 Knowledge of Top 10 risks and how to mitigate them, however, is valuable across industries and corporate infrastructures.

 That’s why successful completion of Cybrary’s OWASP training course includes an OWASP Certificate of Completion, in turn providing tangible proof of improved skills and knowledge and empowering long-term IT career progression.

 Even better?
 Cybrary is committed to free IT training for everyone, everywhere — and that includes our OWASP Top 10 2017 course.
 Need even more in-depth coursework?
 Become an Insider Pro and get access to more than 700 apps including virtual labs, practice tests and capture-the-flag challenges along with guided mentor support and industry certification preparation.

-Complete this course and earn a OWASP Certificate of Completion
+Complete this entire course to earn a OWASP Certificate of Completion